fetchapp/fetchapp-wordpress/readme.txt

 1. Synchronize your products by click the "Synchronize Products" or "Synchronize Orders" buttons

 == Changelog ==

+= 1.5.0 =
+* Update to ensure compatibility with WooCommerce 3.6.5 and Wordpress 5.2.2
+* Disabled calls to FetchApp API delete endpoint for products and orders.

+= 1.4.0 =
+* Update to ensure compatibility with WooCommerce 3.6.4 and Wordpress 5.2.1

+= 1.3.0 =
+* [New Feature] WooCommerce Products now have a "published date" that matches their "created at" property in FetchApp.

+= 1.2.0 =
+* Resolved issues with Product import from FetchApp.

+= 1.1.1 =
+* Added support for Wordpress 5 and PHP 7.
+Additional bugfixes on settings page.

+= 1.1.0 =
+* Added support for Wordpress 5 and PHP 7.
+Fixed bugs on settings page.

+= 1.0.12 =
+* Fixed issue where prodcuts would unlink from FetchApp after an order in rare cases.

+= 1.0.11 =
+* Update to respect account-level download limits on Orders.

+= 1.0.9 =
+* Update to prevent Fetch sync from removing product descriptions in WooCommerce

+= 1.0.8 =
+* More bugfixes.

+= 1.0.7 =
+* More bugfixes.

+= 1.0.6 =
+* Various bugfixes due to updates in WooCommerce.

 = 1.0.5 =
 * We have made significant enhancements to the plugin to improve plugin stability and functionality.